 Moses and Mandela, Mahatma and Martin, Rosa and Rumi, Marianne and Maya, John and Jackie, Francis and Freida.
 We each have our own list of those who have come before us and dedicated their lives to social change and human rights.
 The list may differ, but the need to make the world fair and balanced we share.
 Deep down, I sinse we all truly want equality.
-Fear, self-centeredness and programming from our families and society may distort our need to work towards a common good, but trust me, it is their inside of you.
+Fear, self-centeredness, and programming from our families and society may distort our sense of the common good, but trust me, it is inside you.
 We were born with it!

 Three of my favorite quotes seem helpful…